m3rcer/m3rcer.github.io/_posts/redteaming/Crto_Exam_Review/2022-04-05-CRTO_Exam_Review.md

 ------------------------------------------------------

 ## Exam Review

 ### Exam Structure

 The exam is totally 48 hours, you have 4 days to allocate 48 hours.
 4 days * 12 hours is the most viable option to go with.
 Their is no proctoring and no report submissions which I feel is one of the best parts about the exam.
 The exam can be scheduled I'd say almost a day before, there are ample slots available.
 I'd recommend booking the exam a few days prior.
 Once done, launch the snaplab Exam instance, read the exam instructions and download your threat profile.

 ### Exam Experience

 I scheduled my exam for the 28th of March, 6-8 weeks after enrollment with the idea of the standard 4 days * 12 hours.
 I felt I was already prepared after a month of practice, but for personal reasons and because @rasta_mouse did add additional modules to the course, I had to posponn the exam.
-I did enroll in a Pro-Lab from HTB in the meantime called "Cybernetics" 2 weeks prior my exam.
-Pwning the first domain off Cybernetics I'd say was great practice, I wouldn't say it is mandatory to do so.
-I feel 6 weeks of good preparation with the course and lab will yield hearty results.
+I did enroll in a Pro-Lab from HTB in the meantime called [Cybernetics](https://www.hackthebox.com/newsroom/prolab-cybernetics) 2 weeks prior my exam.
+Pwning the first domain off [Cybernetics](https://www.hackthebox.com/newsroom/prolab-cybernetics) I'd say was great practice, I wouldn't say it is mandatory to do so.
+I feel 4-6 weeks of good preparation with the course and lab will yield hearty results.

 ![](crto2.png)